Hannah Run Trail

 From here, it becomes more apparent that the trail follows an old road.
 There are numerous piles of rocks on both sides of the trail that mark locations of previous fences, outbuildings, and homes.
 This is a delightful stroll as the surrounding woods are open with views and some good sized trees.
 Hannah Run is down a small ravine on your left.
 The grade of the trail is gentle.

-Trail.
+A mile and a half from the final ruin, the Hannah Run Trail ends at the Nicholson Hollow Trail.
 Heading right, it's a little over two miles to Corbin Cabin, and just under four miles to Skyline Drive at mile 38.4.
-To the left it's two miles to the Weakley Hollow Fire Road
+To the left it's two miles to the Weakley Hollow Fire Road.

 Thanks to Larry W. Brown, for sharing this trail description.
-If you’re interested in learning more details about great runs, weather, camping / lodging, wildlife, and scenic drives, check out the comprehensive Guide to Shenandoah National Park
+If you’re interested in learning more details about great runs, weather, camping / lodging, wildlife, and scenic drives, check out the comprehensive Guide to Shenandoah National Park.